alislaboratory/4BitCPU/README.txt

 analysers.
 A supposed course of action is to get in touch with CSU, UTS or some other university.
 Ms. Rainger also suggested Core Electronics or Paktronics but I don't think they have actual chip fabs.
 They could have connections or sponsor equipment for me.
 First of all, I should get the CPU fully working.
 Once this is done, I will begin work on my Mk2 CPU while beginning the hardware step of this project.
 Mrs. Rainger also had an old contact who used to work for a chip fab company.

+-- PROGRAMS --
+Now that the CPU is finished (1/07/23), it's time to make some programs.
+The first ever one I made to test is as follows:
+971 100 930 b30.
+This repetitively adds 1+7 and outputs. (the general purpose memory was not connected at this point).

+Program to test memory:
+WAB 2 0 ; write 2 to reg A
+ADD 0 0 ; 2 at accum
+WAB 1 0
+WRX 0 0 ; write 2 to address 1
+WAB 1 0 ; write 1 to reg A
+LDA 0 0 ; load 2 from mem addr 1 into reg A

+Program 2: Now the RAM is connected.
+Let's repetitively increment a number by 2.
+First, we want to store 2 in memory.
+Then, we want to load it into A, swap them, then load our current counter, then add, then write it to the counter address.
+Then, jump back to the start.
+WAB 2 0
+SWP 0 0 ; now register A is 0 and register B is 2
+WAB 0 0
+LDA 0 0 ; load the counter into register A
+ADD 0 0 ; add the numbers, now accumulator contains the sum WAB 0 0 ; write counter address
+WRX 0 0 ; write accumulator to counter address
+WAB 7 0 ;  ready for jump
+JMA 7 0 ; jump to start